SagarDevAchar/OCALS/README.md

 - Do NOT move any files in the OCALS Folder
 # #

+### Updates ###

+- **16 September 2019 4:59 AM (CRITICAL):**
+	A *major bug* was identified which was causing the session to be exited after 15 minutes rather than 1 hour.
+Old files have been removed and **Corrected code and executable has been uploaded**.
+Users are requested to delete any old files downloaded and re-download the files.
+Sorry for the inconvenience!
+# #

 ### Description ###

 **Selenium** + **ChromeDriver** based script which simulates a student's visit and actions on *Google Meet* and automatically waits, enters and exits Google Meet classes on the basis of their start times.
 Microphone and Video access are disabled by default before joining a Session